Portion of National Scenic Trail Near Tupelo Closed to Hikers

 Cypress Swamp Trailhead (Milepost 122.0)

-The Cypress Swamp Trailhead, open to hiking only, is located across the Parkway motor road from the Cypress Swamp site.
-Hikers can hike 14.1 miles to the West Florida Boundary, 8.9 miles to the Yockanookany Trailhead, or any distance they chose on this out and back trail.
+The Cypress Swamp Trailhead, open to hiking only, is located directly across the paved Parkway from the Cypress Swamp site.
+Hikers may hike 14.1 miles to the West Florida Boundary, 8.9 miles to the Yockanookany Trailhead, or any distance they chose on this out and back trail.

 Upper Choctaw Boundary (Milepost 128.4)